Neuschwanstein Castle: Simplified completion

 At the time of King Ludwig's death, the palace was far from complete.
-The external structures of the Gatehouse and the Palas were mostly finished but the Rectangular Tower was still scaffolded.
-Work on the Bower had not started but was completed in a simplified form by 1892 without the planned figures of the female saints.
+The external structures of the Gatehouse and the Palas were mostly finished, but the Rectangular Tower was still scaffolded.
+Work on the Bower had not started, but was completed in a simplified form by 1892 without the planned figures of the female saints.
 The Knights' House was also simplified.
 In King Ludwig's plans, the columns in the Knights' House gallery were held as tree trunks and the capitals as the corresponding crowns.
 Only the foundations existed for the core piece of the palace complex: a keep of 90 m height planned in the upper courtyard, resting on a three-nave chapel.
 This was not realised, and a connection wing between the Gatehouse and the Bower saw the same fate.
 Plans for a castle garden with terraces and a fountain west of the Palas were also abandoned after the King's death.

 The interior of the royal living space in the palace was mostly completed in 1886; the lobbies and corridors were painted in a simpler style by 1888.
 The Moorish Hall, which was desired by the King and planned below the Throne Hall, was not realised any more than the Knights' Bath, which was modelled after the Knights' Bath in the Wartburg and was intended to render homage to the knights' cult as a medieval baptism bath.
-A Bride Chamber in the Bower (after a location in Lohengrin), guest rooms in the first and second floor of the Palas and a great banquet hall were further abandoned projects.
-In fact, a complete development of Neuschwanstein had never even been planned, and at the time of the King's death there was not a utilisation concept for numerous rooms.
+A Bride Chamber in the Bower (after a location in Lohengrin), guest rooms in the first and second floors of the Palas, and a great banquet hall were further abandoned projects.
+In fact, a complete development of Neuschwanstein had never even been planned, and at the time of the King's death, there was no utilization concept for numerous rooms.